QuickBooks HelpQuickBooksHelpIntuit

 Get familiar with the chart of accounts

-Accounts with account history allow you to review transaction history and current balances.
+If your account has an account history, you can see its transaction history and current balance.
 To view the account history or report in the chart of accounts, select Account history or Run report.

-Note: If an account doesn’t have an account history, you can run a report to see transactions for that account.
+Note: If an account doesn’t have an account history, run a report to see its transactions.

 Learn about account types in the chart of accounts